-When we collect the information we will explain why we are asking for it and how it will be used, and we will seek your consent for processing it.
+When we collect personal data from you we will explain why we are asking for it and how it will be used, and we will seek your consent for processing it.

-We may also use the information we collect to check that that the data we hold about you are accurate and up to date.
+We may also use the information we collect to check that that the data we hold about you is accurate and up to date.

 In the unlikely event of a data breach we will use the contact information we hold for you to inform you of what has happened.

-You can opt out of any / all of our communications at any point simply by contacting the Curator at the museum in writing using the address above.
+You can opt out of any / all of our communications at any point simply by contacting the Curator at the museum in writing using the email or postaladdress above.

 What information do we collect from you?

 Personal data we collect may include- Your name and title

 - If you are a Friend or a supporter of Godalming Museum we may also need to collect from you information relating to collection of subscriptions and donations including Gift Aid.